General Education / Liberal Studies

 - Demonstrate an understanding of the concept of lifelong learning and its value to individuals and societies.

-c) Goal Three: Students will acquire proficiency in written communication.
+Goal 3.
+Students will acquire proficiency in written communication.

 - Compose grammatical sentences.